HR 101: How to Measure Employee Engagement in 2025

 The frequency at which you measure employee engagement will depend on the particular goals of your organization.
 We recommend sending out an employee engagement survey at least once a year with smaller pulse surveys in between to gauge changes in engagement over time.

-Continuous feedback software can be hugely helpful in tracking engagement in real time.
+Continuous feedback software can be hugely helpful in tracking engagement in real-time.
 Software that supports one-on-one meetings and check-ins allows you to both formally and informally assess employee engagement all year long.
+Culture assessment tools are also useful in this area.

 How Is Employee Engagement Calculated?